codacy/codacy-eslint/README.md

         )
         ```

-    -   In `src/eslintPlugins.ts` add two new entries similar to the following examples:
+    -   In `src/eslintPlugins.ts` add a new value to the array with the name of the package/plugin:
         ```typescript
-        // make sure this one matches the correct name of the package import { rules as xssRules } from "eslint-plugin-xss"
+        // make sure this one matches the correct name of the package const packageNames = [
-        ```
+            "@angular-eslint/eslint-plugin",
-        ```typescript
+            "eslint-plugin-xss",
-        // the first value has to match the plugin name
+            //(...)
-        ["xss", xssRules]
+        }
         ```

 2. Generate documentation so it adds the new plugin documentation.